Are you getting fired soon? You can still save the day. Here’s how to convince your boss not to fire you.

 7. How To Convince Your Boss Not To Fire You – Embarrass Them With Proof:

-You can also use charts and stats to convince them that you deserve another chance.
+You can also use pictures and numbers to show them you deserve another shot.

 8. Be Ready For Questions And Objections: